angelahnicole/gamedesign-ui/README.md

 gamedesign-ui
 =============

-Source code repository for the game design and UI project.
+Source code repository for the Cards Against Humanity game.
+This project is for both Game Design and User Interface.